PotapenkoOleg/libalgosw/README.md

 # libalgosw
-Library with essential algorithms and data structures in Swift
+Library with essential algorithms and data structures in Swift.
+It supports Swift 5+